-Today it is part of any male (and often female) wardrobe: the business shirt.
-A symbol of sovereignty, business sense and elegance.
-The shirt accompanies us to the job interview, the crucial meeting, the wedding and the first visit with the parents-in-law.
+The classic men's shirt has become an indispensable part of every wardrobe, men and women appreciate its symbolism: elegance, sovereignty, independence.
+The shirt accompanies us during important moments like job interviews, the crucial meeting or a wedding.
 However how did the timeless classic come into being?
 Following a small biography about the arguably most important garment of a man.

 Onto the skin